Ksaboor/GameOfWar1.0/README.md

     I created a string call name
     and and a queue of Decks.
 # Game
+        To model the game we create two players and a deck of cards.
 # Deck
     To get a representation of playing
     cards.
 I created a queue to hold a multiple